 John G. Blair has been a photographer, artist, and author as far back as he can remember, clear back into elementary school.
-He has been a professional for nearly 50 years.
+He has been a professional for over 50 years.
 He grew up in Long Beach and Newport Beach, California.
 After graduating from UC Irvine, he set up his studio in Pasadena, California.
-In 2001, in search of a slower paced, more artistic life, John, his wife and his dogs moved to a small rural town nestled amongst the Northern California coastal redwoods.
+In 2001, in search of a slower paced, more artistic life, John, his wife and their dogs moved to a small rural town nestled amongst the Northern California coastal redwoods.

 John has shown his work in a number of indoor and outdoor art shows, participated in open studio visits, been part of group exhibitions, exhibited in local retail businesses, sold his work through various retail stores, and had several solo exhibitions.